allpix-squared/allpix-squared/doc/usermanual/10_development/04_thread_safe_code.md

 environments but slightly alters the interface of the histogram objects.
 Furthermore, there have been significant changes to the class between minor release version of ROOT and it doesn't scale well with a large number of predefined threads.
-Therefore, Allpix Squared provides its own re-implementation of this class, `allpix::ThreadedHistogram` which also restores the original interface of the histogram classes, i.e. it is possible to instantiate, fill and store histograms the same way as in a single-threaded environment.
+Therefore, Allpix Squared provides its own re-implementation of this class, `allpix::ThreadedHistogram` which also restores the original interface of the histogram classes, i.e. it is possible to instantiate and fill histograms the same way as in a single-threaded environment, while writing and modifying histograms is centrally managed via the `HistogramManager`.

 This class can be used as follows: